-Pilots are submitted to Grid Computing Elements from multiple pilot factories developed around Condor-G. The PanDA server and clients are implemented in Python to allow trivial portability across operating systems and architectures.
+The PanDA server and clients are implemented in Python to allow trivial portability across operating systems and architectures.
 The server maintains its state in an Oracle database.

-PanDA is tightly coupled with the ATLAS distributed data management system described in the next section: this integration enables PanDA to replicate datasets to sites before jobs are submitted.
+PanDA is tightly coupled with the ATLAS Distributed Data Management system described in the next section: this integration enables PanDA to replicate datasets to sites before jobs are submitted.

 PanDA end-user clients (pathena and Ganga) are used by physicists to package and send user jobs to the PanDA server, while production jobs are submitted via a dedicated interface.
-Finally, PanDA provides a web-based monitoring tool that is used by users and operators to track the progress of the grid jobs.
-Since late 2006 PanDA has processed over 120 million jobs; in particular, during 2009 PanDA processed 50 million jobs and in the first half of 2010 it processed over 45 million jobs.
+Finally, PanDA provides a web-based monitoring tool that is used by users and operators to track the progress of the Grid jobs.
+Since late 2006 PanDA has processed over 300 million jobs; in particular, during the first half of 2012 PanDA processed over 48 million jobs